 Fixed-Rate Mortgage Loans

-By its nature, a fixed-rate loan shields you from higher interest costs down the road.
-Long-term interest rates tend to rise during periods of economic growth, so the cost of borrowing can rise as well.
+By its nature, a fixed-rate loan shields you from fluctuating interest rates.
+Interest rates tend to rise during periods of economic growth, so the cost of borrowing can rise as well.
 But with an FRM, you can lock in a mortgage rate and preserve it for the life of the loan—even if lending rates rise significantly during that period.